Chitralekha06/Hotel-Booking-Cancellation-Prediction/README.md

 INFERENCES:

-Inventory Loss
+Inventory Loss:
-In the three months prior to the Data Science solution, the inventory loss was at ~30% In the three months post Data Science solution implementation, the inventory loss was down to ~10% The Data Science solution has been able to cut the inventory loss to one-third of its previous value
+-In the three months prior to the Data Science solution, the inventory loss was at ~30%

+-In the three months post Data Science solution implementation, the inventory loss was down to ~10%

+-The Data Science solution has been able to cut the inventory loss to one-third of its previous value

-Revenue Contribution
+Revenue Contribution:
-In the three months prior to the Data Science solution, the revenue contribution from rebookings stood at ~11.5% Post implementation of the Data Science solution, the revenue contribution from rebookings stands at ~26% The Data Science solution has helped in more than doubling the revenue contribution from rebookings from its previous value
+-In the three months prior to the Data Science solution, the revenue contribution from rebookings stood at ~11.5%

+-Post implementation of the Data Science solution, the revenue contribution from rebookings stands at ~26%

+-The Data Science solution has helped in more than doubling the revenue contribution from rebookings from its previous value

-Revenue
+Revenue:
-In the three months prior to the Data Science solution, the revenue from rebookings stood at $24.5k Post implementation of the Data Science solution, the revenue from rebookings stands at $34k The Data Science solution has resulted in an increase in revenue from rebookings by ~40% Click to add a cell.
+-In the three months prior to the Data Science solution, the revenue from rebookings stood at $24.5k

+-Post implementation of the Data Science solution, the revenue from rebookings stands at $34k

+-The Data Science solution has resulted in an increase in revenue from rebookings by ~40%